JesSchattschneider/project-2-bootcamp/data_transformation/notes_jls.md

-- save historical data from orinal db to csvs (SQL)
+- save historical data from orginal db to csvs (SQL)
 - process historical data and get them in the same format that should be returned fromt the API (+ region and datatype) - used a jupyter notebook for this step
 - save processed historical data as raw tables in dbt (save results in the step above as csvs in the seeds folder and run `dbt seed`)
 - create models and run `dbt run`